On this page

 - $19,200 (excepted income) less $18,200 (tax-free threshold) = $1,000

 - $1,000 × 19% (tax rate) = $190

-Because Caylan’s taxable excepted income is less than $37,000, she can get the maximum rate of Low Income Tax Offset (LITO) of $445.
-However, the offset will only reduce her tax payable on excepted income $190 to $0.
-With this offset, Caylan will not have to pay tax on her excepted income.
+Because Caylan’s taxable excepted income is less than $37,000, she can get the maximum rate of LITO of $445.
+However, the offset will only reduce her tax payable on excepted income of $190 to $0.
+So Caylan will not have to pay tax on her excepted income.